 Visit Printivity.com for an instant quote and to order saddle stitch booklet printing.

 There are many parts of a saddle-stitch binding process (see next section).
 We’re going to start off by focusing on the part of the saddle-stitch equipment that actually does the binding.
-In order to actually stitch the books, you need: stack of collated sheets, a saddle-stitch head, and a spool of saddle-stitch wire.
+In order to actually bind books, you need: stack of collated sheets of paper, a saddle-stitch head, and a spool of saddle-stitch wire.

 Here is what happens in the stitching unit of the saddle-stitch machine: the stack of collated sheets (guts and covers together) gets fed into the unit.
 The stack of sheets is jogged—top-bottom and left-right—to make sure they’re neatly stacked.
 Both saddle-stitch heads pull a bit of wire to pierce through the stack of paper.
 Then, both saddle-stitch heads descend—one end of the wire gets through, folded, cut, and the other end is pushed in.

 With this, the saddle-stitch bind is complete!
 It’s ready to go to the next stations for folding, and finally—cutting.